 The Center for Legal and Court Technology (CLCT) is a non-profit research, education, and consulting organization that works to improve the administration of justice through the use of technology.
-We aim to assist all members of the legal profession, from courts and government agencies to judges and lawyers.
+It aims to assist all members of the legal profession, from courts and government agencies to judges and lawyers.

-Beginning officially in 1993 as the Courtroom 21 Project, CLCT is a joint initiative of William & Mary Law School and the National Center for State Courts.
-Since our beginning, we have worked hard to accomplish our mission: To improve the world’s legal systems through the appropriate use of technology.
+Begun in 1993 as the Courtroom 21 Project, CLCT is a joint project of William & Mary Law School and the National Center for State Courts.
+From the outset, CLCT and its team have worked hard to accomplish our mission: To improve the world’s legal systems through the appropriate use of technology.
+To do so, CLCT:

-We are known for the McGlothlin Courtroom at William & Mary Law School: the world’s most technologically advanced trial and appellate courtroom and classroom.
+CLCT is well known for its involvement with the McGlothlin Courtroom at William & Mary Law School: the world’s most technologically advanced trial and appellate courtroom and classroom.

 CLCT at William & Mary Law School